 DHL will endeavour to ensure the personal information we collect, use and disclose is correct, complete and up-to-date.
-You should contact the DHL Data Protection Officer if your personal information changes.
+You should contact the DHL Privacy Officer if your personal information changes.

-You are entitled at any time to request details and a copy of your personal and credit-related information held by us.
+You are entitled at any time to request details and a copy of your personal and credit-related information held by us by contacting us in writing at the address detailed below.
 To protect your privacy, DHL may require proof of your identity before acting upon your request.
 Access will be provided unless there is a legal or administrative reason for denying or limiting access, as permitted by the Privacy Act 1988 (Cth) or the Privacy Act 1993 (New Zealand), in which case we will let you know the reason for denial of access.